marioortizmanero/polybar-pulseaudio-control/polybar-scripts/pavolume/README.md

 label-foreground = ${colors.foreground}
 ```

 *Note that you will have to change the paths above to where your script is saved.
-You might want to change the colors too.*
+You might want to change or remove the colors too.*

 ##  Sources

 Part of the script and of this README's info was taken from [customlinux.blogspot.com](http://customlinux.blogspot.com/2013/02/pavolumesh-control-active-sink-volume.html), the creator.
 It was later adaped to fit polybar.
+It is also mixed with [the ArcoLinux version](https://github.com/arcolinux/arcolinux-polybar/blob/master/etc/skel/.config/polybar/scripts/pavolume.sh) to use the --listen flag and have a faster refresh.

-It is also mixed with another script to switch between devices from [here](https://gist.github.com/Jguer/3443e23145902ff30481).
+Pavolume is also mixed with another script to switch between devices from [here](https://gist.github.com/Jguer/3443e23145902ff30481).
 The latter was also modified to suit polybar and with the main script.
-Any more contributions are welcome.